droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/netbase.cpp - Some basic network items, such as the proxy type (proxyType).

 ./src/netbase.h - See the CPP file.

+./src/netmessagemaker.h - Contains the *CNetMsgMaker* class, which is a shortcut for creating on-the-fly messages suitable for pushing to the *CConnman* class. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/9128).

 ./src/noui.cpp - It looks like this is used solely to set up logging signal handlers for *bitcoind* and the test code.